evangelinesophiya/Module-4/File Handling : Count Lines Not Starting with 'T'.md

     return count

 result = count_lines_not_starting_with_T("story.txt")
-print("Number of lines that do not start with 'T':", result)
+print("Number of lines that not starting with 'T':", result)

 ~~~